Traditional Marriage: Granny would agree

 Attitudes and the law may change, but for now there are reasons enough to say no.

-Granny was born of a Cowlitz Indian father and a Chehalis Indian mother in a Nisqually Indian village beneath the shadow of the place upon which today stands the Washington State Capitol building, and for her tomorrow was very different.
-She witnessed the American empire come of age, an empire of culture, capital and consensus.
+Granny was born of a French-Cowlitz Indian father and an English-Chehalis Indian mother in a Nisqually Indian village beneath the shadow of the place upon which today stands the Washington State Capitol building, and for her tomorrow was very different.
+She witnessed the American empire come of age, an empire of culture, capital, consensus and, now, military conquest.

 A community cannot endure without consensus.
 To Granny's elders, polygyny, extended families, and the taboo against inbreeding were traditional.
-But with the waves of settlers, consensus changed and polygyny gave way to monogamy.
+But with the waves of settlers, consensus changed and polygyny gave way to monogamy and "close knit" (aka inbred) communities.
 For us, however, the extended family remains and my cousins Mike and Tim are always happy to help when I e-mail to ask if a lady is related.

 Granny would be glad, I think, to know that these have endured, but she would shake her head at the thought of same-sex marriage.
 The irony of demanding the right to enter into a relationship that many feminists denounced aside, marriage is not the issue, as they already can marry.
 It is the demand for government to confer upon such unions the same legal status as heterosexual marriage.
 Or, as some call it, "Equal Marriage."